jeffet/commpaper/README.md

 The screenshot below show a successful `buy` transaction.
 ![Buy successful](images/PaperBought.png)

+Query the blockchain using the query.js file.
+Run the queryAll function.

 #### Step 9.
 The last `redeem` transaction will be run using the Commercial Paper Loopback app - see below.